s-suby/s-suby/README.md

 ## 🏗️ Microsoft Fabric — Medallion Architecture

-End-to-end Lakehouse solution demonstrating the **Bronze → Silver → Gold** data architecture pattern.
+An end-to-end Lakehouse implementation demonstrating how data can be progressively refined through **Bronze, Silver, and Gold layers**.

 ### Main Components